discord-net/Discord.Net/docs/faq/basics/client-basics.md

 The [DiscordShardedClient] is essentially a class that allows you to easily create and manage multiple [DiscordSocketClient] instances, with each one serving a different amount of guilds.

-Aside from a few noteworthy differences in some event names, and specifying the amount of shards to connect with in a [DiscordSocketConfig], there are very few differences from the [DiscordSocketClient] class, and it is very straightforward to modify your existing code to use a [DiscordShardedClient] when necessary.
+There are very few differences from the [DiscordSocketClient] class, and it is very straightforward to modify your existing code to use a [DiscordShardedClient] when necessary.

-The main differences are:
 1. You need to specify the total amount of shards, or shard ids, via [DiscordShardedClient]'s constructors.
 2. The [Connected], [Disconnected], [Ready], and [LatencyUpdated] events are replaced with [ShardConnected], [ShardDisconnected], [ShardReady], and [ShardLatencyUpdated].